HBRS-AMR/SS23_Assignment_BehaviorTree/README.md

 1. **behaviors.py**: all behaviors that can be used in behavior tree are defined can be described this script.

 2. **battery_monitor.py**: is a behavior tree implementation to constantly check the battery status of the robot and to trigger rotation behavior once the battery level goes beyond a threshold value.
-Please find the example for battery_monitor behavior tree below:
+Please find the sample visualisation for battery_monitor behavior tree below:
 ![battery check BT](images/battery_monitor.png)

 3. **collison_avoidance.py**: is a behavior tree implementation which adds a new feature of collision avoidance to the battery_monitor behavior tree.
-Please find the example for collison_avoidance behavior tree below:
+Please find the sample visualisation for collison_avoidance behavior tree below:
 ![collision avoidance BT](images/collison_battery.png)

 ## Task: